What is the best smartwatch to buy in 2018? All the best technological timepieces reviewed

 It has all the sensors you might want if you’re an avid runner, but it goes so much further.
 If you’re a hiker, you’ll love the altimeter, air pressure read-outs, the clock showing the sunrise and sunset times, compass and the indicator of the day’s tide levels.
 You can also download map data for use offline, meaning if you’re the Bear Grylls type then you’ll be well prepared.

-Of course, since this watch runs Android Wear 2.0, you can also bolster its capabilities with a raft of apps as well as benefitting from having access to the usual smartphone controls.
+Of course, since this watch runs Wear OS, you can also bolster its capabilities with a raft of apps as well as benefit from having access to the usual smartphone controls.

 LG Watch Style